Transcript: Boosting Good Bacteria in the Colon without Probiotics

-A recent review concluded that butyrate seems to exert broad anti-inflammatory activities and might be a good candidate to evaluate in the fight against obesity-associated and systemic inflammation in general.
-They are alluding to using it as some kind of supplement but we can produce more on our own naturally by two ways.
+A recent review concluded that butyrate seems “to exert broad anti-inflammatory activities,” and might be a good candidate “to evaluate in the fight against obesity-associated and systemic inflammation in general.”
+Now they’re alluding to using it as some kind of supplement, but we can produce more on our own, naturally, by two ways.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.